MayurDivate/GUAVA/README.md

 ## 2 Install other dependencies and R packages
 Step 1: Open the terminal <br/>
 Step 2: Use following commands to run configure.sh. <br/>
+Note: This may take a while to finish.
+Also, you will need to press ‘enter’ several times to continue.
+Additionally, answer all question with ‘yes’.

 ```
 cd ~/